Hostel web design

 Youth Hostels

-Show safety standards, supervision details, group facilities and arrival information clearly for parents, teachers and organisers.
+Youth hostel websites show safety standards, supervision details, group facilities and arrival information for organisers clearly.

 Hostel destinations page design with gallery, events and bookings